Work commute changed? You may need to update your insurance too

 Disclaimers

-Aviva Journey represents auto insurance products that are underwritten by Aviva Insurance Company of Canada, Traders General Insurance Company and Scottish & York Insurance Co.
-Limited, which are subsidiaries of Aviva Canada Inc. The Aviva Journey products are subject to terms, conditions, restrictions and exclusions which are outlined in our final policy wording.
+Aviva Journey represents auto insurance products that are underwritten by Aviva Insurance Company of Canada, Aviva General Insurance Company, and S&Y Insurance Company, subsidiaries of Aviva Canada Inc. The Aviva Journey products are subject to terms, conditions, restrictions and exclusions which are outlined in our final policy wording.
 Please speak with your Aviva insurance broker if you would like to learn more.
-Aviva Journey is a trademark used under license from the licensor.
+Trademarks, including Aviva and the Aviva logo, are all owned or used under license from the licensor.

 General disclaimer